Are the Olympics cancelled? Japan official's comments sow doubts

 Cancelling or postponing the Games would probably not hurt Japan’s economy much but would have a larger effect on Tokyo’s service sector, a senior International Monetary Fund official said on Wednesday.

-Reporting by Sam Nussey, Chang-Ran Kim, Kiyoshi Takenaka, Mari Saito, Rocky Swift, Sakura Murakami, Daiki Iga and Yoshifumi Takemoto; Writing by Chang-Ran Kim, Editing by Stephen Coates, Simon Cameron-Moore, Lincoln Feast, Gareth Jones and Steve Orlofsky
+Reporting by Sam Nussey, Chang-Ran Kim, Kiyoshi Takenaka, Mari Saito, Rocky Swift, Sakura Murakami, Daiki Iga and Yoshifumi Takemoto; Additional reporting by Karolos Grohmann in Berlin; Writing by Chang-Ran Kim, Editing by Stephen Coates, Simon Cameron-Moore, Lincoln Feast, Gareth Jones, Steve Orlofsky and Ken Ferris

 Our Standards: The Thomson Reuters Trust Principles.